cupnoodle/fluffyes/24-spotify.md

 In this post, we will breakdown and analyze the Now Playing screen of Spotify app, and try to replicate it  using Auto Layout.
 This post assume you have some experience working with [Auto Layout](https://fluffy.es/making-sense-of-auto-layout/).

-The playback button icons used in this post are from [Font Awesome](https://fontawesome.com), you can use [fa2png.io](http://fa2png.io) to generate .png images from the font awesome icons.
+The playback button icons used in this post are from [Font Awesome](https://fontawesome.com), you can use [fa2png.io](http://fa2png.io) to generate png images from the font awesome icons.